jimmyshah83/azure-k8s-spring-demo/README.md

 Follow the steps in the issue to add API permissions to service principle to fix this issue.

 #### Deploying application manually
-Please note that when deploying manually, one needs to only create the resource group as opposed to pipeline where you need to additionally create storage account and storage account container:
+Please note that when deploying manually, one needs to  the resource group as opposed to pipeline where you need to additionally create storage account and storage account container:
 1. Create Resource Group `az group create --location <region> --name <Resource Group name>`
 2. Build an image `mvn spring-boot:build-image` OR `docker build -t <App name> .`